Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Introduction

 The structure of the paper is the following.
 In Section~\ref{sec:background} we briefly review the HJB and LQT solutions to optimal control problems, and parallel all-prefix-sums computing methods using associative scans.
 Section~\ref{sec:parallel_formulation} introduces the associative formulation of general optimal control problems and presents the backward and forward equations for the conditional value functions.
 In Section~\ref{sec:lqt} we specialise the general associative formulation to LQT problems and derive the backward and forward differential equations for the value function of LQT.
-Section~\ref{sec:extensions} discusses some extensions and methods to compute conditional value functions more generally.
-In Section~\ref{sec:results} we present analytical examples of associative solutions to optimal control problems and also experimentally evaluate the speed benefit of the parallelisation on multi-core CPU and GPU.
+Section~\ref{sec:direct_opt} discusses the computation of conditional value functions via direct optimisation.
+In Section~\ref{sec:results} we experimentally evaluate the speed benefit of the parallelisation on multi-core CPU and GPU.
 Section~\ref{sec:conclusion} finally concludes the paper.